TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-03-how-do-you-treat-your-own-first-ai.md

 related_items: [65]
 ---

-Artificial intelligence it in it very basic form just a network of neurons connected in a specific way.
+Artificial intelligence is in its very basic form just a network of neurons connected in a specific way.
-It might be a multi-layer network, it might be a deep-learning network, it might be network design to low error rate or high-speed learning.
-But still, it is just set of neurons bit specific weights, that try to balance to achieve the certain goal.
+It might be a multi-layer network, it might be a deep-learning network, it might be a network designed to error rate lowering or high-speed learning.
+But still, it is just a set of neurons with specific weights that try to balance to achieve the certain goal.

 **In short: if you want to recognize pizza from non-pizza, you can teach it and it can do it.**

-I'm watching this purely machine-software discussion, by [readings book](/blog/2017/12/04/life30-what-will-you-do-when-ai-takes-over-the-world/) or [visiting conferences](https://www.mlprague.com/) and see a connection to psychology, mentoring, education and human evolution itself in general.
+I'm watching this purely machine-software discussion, by [reading books](/blog/2017/12/04/life30-what-will-you-do-when-ai-takes-over-the-world/) or [visiting conferences](https://www.mlprague.com/) and see a connection to psychology, mentoring, education and human evolution itself in general.

-(One my psychotherapist friend saw this inter-field connection it as an [eugenics](https://en.wikipedia.org/wiki/Eugenics), but that's probably of lack of understanding of what programming and artificial intelligence is).
+(A psychotherapist friend of mine saw this inter-field connection as an [eugenics](https://en.wikipedia.org/wiki/Eugenics), but that's probably of lack of understanding of what programming and artificial intelligence is).

 ## Human Brain ~= AI?

-Before too much term reduction that leads to vague and irrelevant comments like "human are not machines", I don't think a human brain is just a form of artificial intelligence.
+Before too much term reduction that leads to vague and irrelevant comments like "humans are not machines", I don't think a human brain is just a form of artificial intelligence.
 It's much more than that, with subconsciousness, emotions, neurotransmitters, like serotonin, adrenalin, cortisol etc. When used properly, it's a killing machine that no general artificial intelligence can ever beat.

 **When used properly.**